Bee Gees documentary 'How Can You Mend A Broken Heart' out this fall

 - Read more: Watch Barry Gibb play the Bee Gees’ ‘Tragedy’ in a gold jacket given to him by the Glastonbury crowd

-Filmmaker Frank Marshall has directed the film, which promises “an intimate look” at the three brothers, Barry, Maurice and Robin Gibb, who make up the Bee Gees.
+Filmmaker Frank Marshall has directed the film, which promises “an intimate look” at the three brothers, Barry, Maurice and Robin Gibb, who made up the legendary 1970s pop group.

 “Like so many people, I’ve loved the Bee Gees’ music all my life,” Marshall told Deadline, “But discovering their uncanny creative instincts and the treasure trove of music, their humour, and loyalty was a great two-year journey.
 We are very happy and proud to be with HBO, and it has been an honor to work on this project.”